thecoder08/thecoder08.github.io/index.md

 # Lennon McLean
-Lennon McLean is a wannabe programmer who finds back-end node.js development and front-end web development interesting, and is <span style="color: red;" id="age"></span> years old.
+Lennon McLean is a wannabe programmer/engineer interested in how things work.
+He is <span style="color: red;" id="age"></span> years old.
 He also likes to play music.
 Click [here](social.md) to see my social accounts.
 Click [here](projects.md) to see some of my projects.
 (I stopped updating this a while ago - just see my Github)
 Click [here](music.md) to stream my music.